-The latest PayPal Workforce Diversity Data figures show that the company has over 20,200 workers globally.
-PayPal statistics show that the company’s workforce includes people from 135 nationalities.
-The group boasts 100% global gender pay equity and a 58% diversity score of employees at all levels.
-The company’s diversity score at director level in 2018 was 54%.
-PayPal defines total diversity as the combination of their female workforce and their ethnic male workforce.
+The latest PayPal Workforce Diversity Data figures show that the company has over 26,500 workers globally.
+PayPal statistics show that the group has 100% global gender pay equity.
+In 2020, the company had a 58% diversity score of employees at all levels which is defined as the combination of PayPal’s female workforce and their ethnic male workforce.

 24. Men dominate the leadership positions in PayPal.